 - The FHA or Fair Housing Act governs the use of service animals federally in virtually all and any housing situations

 - And the ACAA or Air Carrier Access Act governs the use of these special animals for air travel

 - Additionally, each individual state may have additional laws around service dogs.
 The state of Arizona has the Arizonans with Disabilities Act

-Let’s begin with the definition of service animal under the ADA.
+Let’s begin with the definition of service animals under the ADA.
 This is the law that has everything to do with public access rights; bringing a service dog into public places.

-Under the federal Americans with Disabilities Act, a service animal is a dog, and it can be any breed, any type, and any size of dog, that has been individually trained to work (to “do work” or “perform tasks”) with a specific person’s disability.
+Under the federal Americans with Disabilities Act, a service animal is a dog, and it can be any breed, any type, and any size of the dog, that has been individually trained to work (to “do work” or “perform tasks”) for a specific person’s disability.

 The end result is improving the lives of people who are living with disabilities so that they can more fully participate in society, and live the life they want to live.

-It’s important to note that the work or tasks that the dog does for someone who lives with a disability, must be directly related to the disability.
+It’s important to note that the work or tasks that the dog does for someone who lives with a disability, must be directly related to that person’s disability.

-If a dog doesn’t perform a specific task or work for a specific person’s disability, then it’s not considered a service dog under the ADA laws, nor service dog laws in Arizona.
+If a dog doesn’t perform a specific task or work for a specific person’s disability, then it’s not considered a service dog under the ADA laws for public access rights, nor service dog laws in Arizona.
 And unfortunately, fake service dogs are a thing.

 So, you may be wondering, what are these “work” or “tasks” that service dogs can do for people who are living with disabilities?
 What do the service dog laws in Arizona say about this?